vvranjek/cutecom-ng/README.md

 ### more fun with socat :

-#### use cutecom-ng as a shell terminal :
+#### use serial-ninja as a shell terminal :
 do
 ```
 socat -d -d pty,raw,echo=1 SYSTEM:"/bin/bash"
 ```
-and connect cutecom-ng to the PTY created by socat
+and connect serial-ninja to the PTY created by socat

 ## Contributions/Bugs